 What fees will I pay?
 You will pay us a commission ranging from $60 per transaction (minimum) or $120 for Australian listed securities up to 4% of the amount of the transaction.
 Your commission percentage may be larger for very small trades because of minimum trade fees.
 This depends on the trading costs incurred by the firm, the exchange that the stock is traded on, if the trade was foreign or domestic, and the overall dollar amount of the trade.
 You will also pay other fees and costs, including custodian fees, brokerage fees, interest fees, taxes, duties and other governmental charges, transfer and registration fees, foreign exchange transaction costs, fees and costs charged by other investment advisers or funds, account maintenance fees, mutual fund fees, foreign custodial fees, and other transactional fees and product-level fees.
 If the security you purchase is a private placement, alternative investment fees may be charged.
 If your account is an Individual Retirement Account there is an annual fee associated with that account type.
 If the security you purchase is restricted, you may pay up to $500 to custody the security and clear the restricted legend from the certificate so you can sell it.
 There is also a fee should your account balance fall below the account minimum.
 You will pay fees and costs whether you make or lose money on your investments.
 Fees and costs will reduce any amount of money you make on your investments over time.
 Please make sure you understand what fees and costs you are paying.
-Please see the more detailed disclosure on our fees and costs here.
+Please see the more detailed disclosure on Regulation Best Interest and our fees and costs here.

 Conversation Starters.
 Help me understand how these fees and costs might affect my investments.
 If I give you $10,000 to invest, how much will go to fees and costs, and how much will be invested for me?